stalwartlabs/website/docs/sieve/expressions.md

 ## Using the `while` instruction

-The `while` instruction allows you to execute a block of code repeatedly while a given condition is true.
+The `while` instruction, available only from the [trusted interpreter](/docs/sieve/interpreter/trusted), allows you to execute a block of code repeatedly while a given condition is true.
 This instruction evaluates the expression within the quotes and executes the block of code if the result is true.
 The block of code is executed repeatedly until the expression evaluates to false.
 It is important to ensure that the expression eventually evaluates to false to avoid infinite loops.
 In order to use while loops, the `vnd.stalwart.while` extension must be enabled in the script.

 ```sieve
 let "i" "10";